Finding Peace and Purpose Through a Gratitude Journal

 3. Extra Space for Your Thoughts

-In addition to the daily prompts, the journal includes 20 lined pages at the back.
-These can be used for anything—extra notes, prayers, reflections, scripture verses, or even brainstorming things you’re thankful for in list form.
-It’s your personal space to expand however you choose.
+In addition to the daily prompts, the journal has 20 lined pages at the back.
+You can use these for anything, such as extra notes, prayers, reflections, scripture verses, or even a list of things you’re thankful for.
+It’s your own space to grow in whatever way you want.

 4. Encouragement for All Seasons of Life

-This journal can serve people in many different places:
+This journal can help people in various ways:

-• Those struggling with anxiety or depression, who need gentle reminders of joy.
+Those who struggle with anxiety or depression may need gentle reminders of joy.

-• Those in recovery, who want to stay grounded in hope and progress.
+Those in recovery can use it to stay grounded in hope and progress.

 How to Use the Gratitude Journal

-There’s no right or wrong way to use this journal—it’s meant to be flexible and approachable.
-But here are some tips to get the most out of it:
+There’s no right or wrong way to use this journal.
+It’s meant to be flexible and easy to use.
+Here are some tips to help you make the most of it:

 A Peek Inside: Sample Prompts

-Here are just a few of the prompts included, giving you an idea of what you’ll find:
+Here are a few of the prompts included.
+This will give you an idea of what you’ll find:

 Each one is an invitation to pause, reflect, and celebrate life’s gifts.